 - You only have one version of the application installed (Windows)

-- Your connection is using a proxy server (Chromebook)
+- Your connection is not using a proxy server (Chromebook)

 - Your firewall is not blocking any URLs required for launch.
 Refer to our IT admin guide for these URLs

 If you are receiving the above message when trying to access the in-game library it could be due to one of the following reasons:

 - The following URLs needed to be allowed access from your network in order to access the library content.

 - https://*.playfabapi.com (Library/Demo Lesson)